erinrolson/erinrolson.github.io/_posts/2022-06-30-GSOC-first-blog.md

 #### Coding - Week 3

+During week 3 my mentors encouraged me to continue upskilling on OOP and try implementing my new knowledge in the `spopt` package!
+To do this I decided to create a new branch of the package and clone it to work on locally.
+To begin I had a bit of a silly workflow because I didn't know how to set up my development environemt to 'see' my locally installed package that I was making continuous changes to.
+It went a bit like this: I had the `spopt` files opened in VS Code, I made changes to them, relized I had no idea how to test my code, copy/pasted my new LSCPB class into my notebook and tested my code there.
+Not exactly efficient!
+More experienced developers are very familiar with these workflows, but this was my first time and I was making it up as I went along.

 How do you go about developing a local copy of `spopt`?
 `pip install -e` both life changing and frustrating!
 Don't forget __init__.py file!!!